2-Nilpotent Real Section Conjecture: Abelian approximation

-\begin{proof} Let $\widetilde{\Jac X_{\C}}$ (resp. $\widetilde{\Jac X (\C)}$) denote the universal covering space of $\Jac X_{\C}$ (resp. $\Jac X (\C)$), which is automatically an abelian group.
-The canonical exact sequence gives a short exact sequence of abelian groups with $G_{\R}$ action For notational simplicity, let denote the previous exact sequence, in either the \'etale or topological case.
-Applying Tate cohomology gives the exact sequence
+\begin{proof} Let $\tilde{J}$ denote the universal cover of $J = \Pic^0 X^+$, which is automatically an abelian group.
+The canonical exact sequence gives a short exact sequence of abelian groups with $G_{\R}$-action Applying Tate cohomology gives the exact sequence